nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 [Homebrew](http://brew.sh/) is like the Mac app store for programming tools.
 You can access Homebrew via the terminal, ([like all good things](http://www.amazon.com/Beginning-was-Command-Line-Neal-Stephenson/dp/0380815931)).
 Inspiration for this section comes from Kenneth Reitz's excellent [Python guide](http://docs.python-guide.org/en/latest/starting/install/osx.html).

-Install Homebrew by pasting this command into your terminal and hit "enter."
+Install Homebrew by pasting this command into your terminal and then hitting "enter."

 	ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"

-Now, paste this this line to test Homebrew.
+It will ask for your password, so type that in and hit "enter" again.
+Now, paste this line to test Homebrew.

 	brew doctor